ypriverol/containers-rules-manuscript/README.md

 Software containers has emerged as a powerful technology to documment, distribute, and deploy bioinformatics software [PMID: 28379341].
 Containers are easily packaged, lightweight software components and libraries designed to run anywhere [PMID: 28379341].
 Among different options Conda packages, Docker and Singularity containers are promising technologies for the field of computational biology and bioinformatics software reproducibility.
 The BioContainers and BioConda communities released more than 3000 containers [PMID: 28379341] for bioinformatics community enabling the development of complex and reproducbles workflows and pipeines [PMID: 28559010, PMID: 27137889].

-This manuscript describes a core set of recommendations and guidelines to improve the quality and sustainability of research software based on software containers.
-It provides easy-to-implement recommendations that encourage adoption of containers technologies in bioinformatics and software development for research.
+This manuscript describes a core set of recommendations and guidelines to improve the quality and sustainability of research software based on software packages and containers.
+It provides easy-to-implement recommendations that encourage adoption of packaging (e.g. conda) or containers (e.g. docker, singularity) technologies in bioinformatics and software development for research.
 It provides recomendations about making research software and its source code more reproducible, deployable, reusable, transparent and more compatible with other tools and software.

 In this manuscript, software is broadly defined to include command line tools, graphical user interfaces, application program interfaces (APIs), infrastructure scripts and software packages (e.g. R packages).

+### 1. A package first

+A software package is self-contained software including all the dependencies libraries and packages necesary to excecute the software.
+Some of the most popular and well-known packaging distribution system are homebrew (https://brew.sh/) or conda (https://conda.io/).
+The field of computational biology has built an strong community behind the conda package management due three major reasons: i) conda provides and strong virtual enviroment for developers by easily creating, save and switches between development environments; ii) conda is a native python enviroment with a huge and growing community of data sciencntits and researchers; iii) it was create for pytohn packages but it can distribute software packages for any language (e.g. R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, FORTRAN).
+The BioConda community (https://bioconda.github.io/) has created more created conda packages for more than 4000 bioinformatics softwares.

 ### 1. One tool, one container.